wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 Building a compose extension involves implementing familiar Microsoft Teams developer-platform concepts like bot APIs, rich cards, and tabs.

-At its core, a compose extension is a cloud-hosted service that listens to user requests and responds with either structured data (cards) or rich media.
-You integrate your service with Microsoft Teams via the Bot Framework APIs, which establishes the protocol for receiving and replying to user requests.
+At its core, a compose extension is a cloud-hosted service that listens to user requests and responds with structured data, such as cards.
+You integrate your service with Microsoft Teams via Bot Framework `Activity` objects.

 ![Diagram of message flow for compose extensions](images/ComposeExtension/CEFlow.png)